JJejja/react-mock-portfolio/README.md

 - Fully functional form with:
   - **Live validation** using Formik and Yup.
   - Feedback alerts integrated via the Context API.
+  - **Simulated API Call**: When the user submits the form, a simulated API call is triggered, randomly returning either a success or error message.
+This is implemented using a custom hook (`useSubmit`) that simulates a network request with a 50% chance of success or failure.

 ### ⚡ **Dynamic Alerts**